elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 ---

-### Why shouldn’t we use innerWidth/innerHeight to get the width and height of the window?
+### Why shouldn't we use innerWidth/innerHeight to retrieve the window's width and height?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Browsers also support properties like window.innerWidth/innerHeight.
 They look like what we want, but they are not.
-If there exists a scrollbar, and it occupies some space, clientWidth/clientHeight provide the width/height without it (subtract it).
-In other words, they return the width/height of the visible part of the document, available for the content.
-The window.innerWidth/innerHeight properties includes the scrollbar in their computation.
-In most cases, we need the available window width in order to draw or position something within scrollbars (if there are any), so we should use documentElement.clientHeight/clientWidth.
+If a scrollbar exists and takes up some space, clientWidth/clientHeight delivers the width/height without it (subtracts it).
+In other words, they return the width and height of the visible portion of the page that is accessible for content.
+The window.innerWidth/innerHeight properties include the scrollbar in their computation.
+Most of the time, we require the available window width.
+We should utilize documentElement.clientHeight/clientWidth to draw or place things within scrollbars (if any).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />